 MUST we work a lot?

-In Negative questions, the linguistic chemistry may depend on the form we use, short or full.
+In Negative questions, the particle NOT will take place dependent on the form we use, short or full.

 71. CAN we NOT work a lot?